AzureCloudWorkshops/ACW-InfrastructureAsCode/Part2-BuildingTheInfrastructure_bicep.md

 >*Note*: The Azure App Configuration will be added in Part 4 if there is enough time to complete the activities.

+## Prerequisites

+You will need to have completed both Part 1 of this walkthrough and also the common [Building The Infrastructure](Part2-BuildingTheInfrastructure.md) walkthrough before starting this walkthrough.
+If you do not already have a GitHub action that is deploying to Azure at the subscription level and creating a resource group, you will not be able to complete this walkthrough.

 ## Task 1 - Deploy Azure SQL Server

 1. create the server and database